DoctorMcKay/node-steam-user/README.md

 ### tradeOffers
 - `count` - How many active received trade offers you have (can be 0)

 Emitted when Steam sends a notification of new trade offers.
+This gets emitted shortly after logon iff it's nonzero, and every time it changes thereafter (i.e. both when you receive a trade offer and when an active trade offer you received gets accepted/canceled/declined).

+### communityMessages
+- `count` - How many unread community (moderator) messages you have (can be 0)

+**v3.26.0 or later is required to use this event**

+Emitted when Steam sends a notification of new community (moderator) messages.
+This gets emitted shortly after logon iff it's nonzero, and every time it changes thereafter (i.e. both when you receive a community message and when a community message gets read).

 ### offlineMessages
 - `count` - How many unread offline chat messages you have